ETTAAJ/RENTAL-CARS/CUSTOMIZATION_GUIDE.md

 1. **Logo File**: Make sure to place your logo file at the path specified in `logo_path` (default: `assets/images/logo-placeholder.png`)

-2. **WhatsApp Number**: Format should be country code + number without + or spaces (e.g., "212769323828" for Morocco)
+2. **WhatsApp Number**: Format should be country code + number without + or spaces (e.g., "1234567890")

-3. **Currency Rates**: These can also be managed from Admin Panel > Settings, which will override config file values
+3. **Currency Management**:
+   - Use Admin Panel > Settings > Currency Management for full CRUD operations
+   - Add, edit, delete currencies and set base currency dynamically
+   - Exchange rates are managed per currency
+   - Database values override config file values once currencies are added
+   - The base currency rate is always 1.0 and cannot be changed

 4. **Social Media**: Links can also be managed from Admin Panel > Settings